How to Make 3D Cardboard Animals: Easy Step-by-Step Guide

 Quick answer

-To make 3D cardboard animals, you need cardboard scraps, scissors, glue, and markers, taking about 60 minutes.
-Start by cutting out basic shapes.
-This beginner-friendly activity has 10 steps and is perfect for kids aged 6+ and families.
+To make 3D cardboard animals, you need cardboard scraps (various types), scissors, craft glue or hot glue gun, a pencil, and decorating supplies like markers.
+This project takes approximately 60-90 minutes.
+Start by sketching and cutting out basic body and feature shapes, then create tabs for assembly.
+This beginner-friendly activity has 15 steps and is perfect for kids aged 6+ and families looking for a creative, eco-conscious craft.

 On this page